 Governmental activities are supported by special assessments and interest.
-Program revenues are netted with program expenses in the statement of activities to present the net cost of each program b.
-Fund Financial Statements
+Program revenues are netted with program expenses in the statement of activities to present the net cost of each program.

 Amounts paid to acquire capital assets are capitalized as assets, rather than reported as an expenditure.
 Proceeds of long-term debt are recorded as liabilities in the government-wide financial statements, rather than as an other financing source.